 - N26.
 N26 is an app-based account and its standard card offers up to five free ATM withdrawals in euros each month, as well as free payments in any currency.
 You can set daily spending limits, lock or unlock your card and reset your PIN from anywhere in the world, 24/7.

 - Revolut.
-Revolut is a global banking app that has 0% currency conversion fees and charges nothing on ATM withdrawals of up to €200 a month (there’s a 2% charge after that).
+Revolut is a global free banking app that has 0.5 currency conversion fees and charges nothing on ATM withdrawals of up to €200 per month (there’s a 2% charge after that).
 You get a European IBAN, plus a UK account number and sort code and features including split-bill payments to help you divide group spending.

 - EBS.
 The MoneyManager account has no maintenance fee or charges for day-to-day transactions.
 However, the account isn’t linked to a mobile app and doesn’t have an overdraft facility.